Getting Started with Self-Hosted XAI Router

 1. Environment and Domain Requirements

-1.1 Server Configuration
+1.1 Server Requirements

 Item | Minimum Requirements | Recommended Configuration |